Enhanced Safety Policies

-The Detroit Free Press/Talmer Bank Marathon, in partnership with the Detroit Police, local, state, federal and international agencies, will be taking additional security and safety precautions at this year’s event on October 20.
+The Detroit Free Press/Talmer Bank Marathon, in partnership with the Detroit Police, local, state, federal and international agencies, will be taking additional security and safety precautions at our event.
 These additional security precautions may or may not be visible to event attendees and will be implemented to create the safest environment possible for the public, volunteers and participants on race weekend.

 In order to maximize the safety of the public during the Detroit Free Press/Talmer Bank Marathon we need your support.
 Please review the following security-related items: